DETAILED ACTION

 Regarding claim 3, Olson in view of Brooks teaches:

-3. The method of claim 2 wherein the inserting occurs at an execution stage of the common write-back pipeline (Olson [0128]: the request to insert a bubble is submitted based on the request from the engine 310, i.e., at an execution stage of the pipeline corresponding to engine 310).
+3. The method of claim 2 wherein the inserting occurs at an execution stage of the common write-back pipeline (Olson [0128]: the request for a bubble is based on the request from the engine 310, i.e., an execution stage of the pipeline corresponding to engine 310 needs the bubble to insert the final quotient/result (see also [0125] describing inserting the final quotient back into the pipeline via the requested bubble)).

 Regarding claim 9, Olson in view of Brooks teaches: